 In-built adjustment for the cost of living at midterm without negotiation is management’s idea.

-Minimize the tension & pressure associated with the annual negotiation process.
+Having a cycle minimizes the tension and pressure associated with the annual negotiation process.

-Techniques for breaking the friction cycle in CB in the Downstream Sector
+Techniques for breaking the friction cycle

-The Trade Unions Act 1973 established the legal zeal for CBA enforceability.
-It becomes justiciable once the Federal Ministry of Labour & Productivity endorses it.
+The Trade Unions Act (Nigeria, 1977) established the legal zeal for CBA enforceability.
+The CBA becomes justiciable once the Federal Ministry of Labour and Productivity endorses it.

-CB process then became the veritable means of determining the cost of labor in the industry.
+The collective bargaining process then became the veritable means of determining the cost of labor in the industry.

-Addressing the challenges of the C & B process in the downstream sector can only be possible if:
+Addressing the challenges of the collective bargaining process in the downstream sector can only be possible if

-Bargaining partners consider their organizations first and above any other interests.
+bargaining partners consider their organizations first, above any other interests;

-Parties remove bluntness and engage in principled bargaining strategy.
+parties remove bluntness and engage in a principled bargaining strategy;

-Do reality checks during the engagement process.
+reality checks are taken during the engagement process;

-Negotiating partners hold out hidden mandates and positions to break deadlocks.
+negotiating partners hold out hidden mandates and positions to break deadlocks;

-Parties turn the negotiation table into a synergy instead of a win-lose race.
+parties turn the negotiation table into a synergy instead of a win–lose race;

-Parties establish rapport to galvanize effective communication.
+parties establish rapport to galvanize effective communication;

-Parties identify common interests, needs, and goals.
+parties identify common interests, needs, and goals;

-Parties lay the ground for a win-win solution to problems
+parties lay the ground for a win–win solution to problems; and

-Parties shift identified problems to the common interest domain.
+parties shift identified problems to the common interest domain.

-International Rules Guiding Collective Bargaining
+International rules guiding collective bargaining

-I.L.O.
-Convention 87 with enshrined freedom of association and the rights to organize, 1948; I.L.O.
-Convention 91, which enjoins member states to establish appropriate laws or regulations to negotiate, conclude, revise and renew collective agreements, or to be available to assist the parties in the negotiation, conclusion, revision, and renewal of collective agreements.
-The recommendation goes further to define collective agreements as “all agreements in writing regarding working conditions and terms of employment concluded between employee and employer, a group of employers or one or more employers’ organization, on the one hand, and one or more representative workers union…”
+ILO Convention 87 enshrines freedom of association and the rights to organize (ILO, 1948).

+ILO Recommendation 91 enjoins member states to establish appropriate laws or regulations to negotiate, conclude, revise, and renew collective agreements or to be available to assist the parties in the negotiation, conclusion, revision, and renewal of collective agreements (ILO, 1951).
+Section 2 (1) of the recommendation goes further to define collective agreements as

+all agreements in writing regarding working conditions and terms of employment concluded between an employer, a group of employers or one or more employers’ organisations, on the one hand, and one or more representative workers’ organisations.

-I.L.O.
-Convention 98 - the application of the principles of the right to organize and bargain collectively.
+ILO Convention 98 covers the application of the principles of the right to organize and bargain collectively (ILO, 1949).

-I.L.O.
-Convention 151 concerning labor relations, 1978.
+ILO Convention 151 is concerned with labor relations (ILO, 1978).

-I.L.O Convention 154 concerning the promotion of collective bargaining, 1981.
+ILO Convention 154 is concerned with the promotion of collective bargaining (ILO, 1981).